moq-wg/moq-transport/draft-ietf-moq-transport.md

 "Datagram", Objects are not sent in Subgroups, no Subgroup IDs are assigned, and the description in the remainder of this section does not apply.

-QUIC streams offer in-order reliable delivery and the ability to cancel sending and retransmission of data.
+QUIC and WebTransport streams offer in-order reliable delivery and the ability to cancel sending and retransmission of data.
 Furthermore, many implementations offer the ability to control the relative priority of streams, which allows control over the scheduling of sending data on active streams.

 Every object within a Group belongs to exactly one Subgroup.

-Objects from two subgroups cannot be sent on the same QUIC stream.
-Objects from the same Subgroup MUST NOT be sent on different QUIC streams, unless one of the streams was reset prematurely, or upstream conditions have forced objects from a Subgroup to be sent out of Object ID order.
+Objects from two subgroups cannot be sent on the same transport stream.
+Objects from the same Subgroup MUST NOT be sent on different transport streams, unless one of the streams was reset prematurely, or upstream conditions have forced objects from a Subgroup to be sent out of Object ID order.

 Original publishers assign each Subgroup a Subgroup ID, and do so as they see fit.
 The scope of a Subgroup ID is a Group, so Subgroups from different Groups MAY share a Subgroup ID without implying any relationship between them.
-In general, publishers assign objects to subgroups in order to leverage the features of QUIC streams as described above.
+In general, publishers assign objects to subgroups in order to leverage the features of transport streams as described above.

-An example strategy for using QUIC stream properties follows.
-If object B is dependent on object A, then delivery of B can follow A, i.e. A and B can be usefully delivered over a single QUIC stream.
+An example strategy for using transport stream properties follows.
+If object B is dependent on object A, then delivery of B can follow A, i.e. A and B can be usefully delivered over a single transport stream.
 Furthermore, in this example:

 - If an object is dependent on all previous objects in a Subgroup, it is added to that Subgroup.